LinkdropHQ/linkdrop-unlock/packages/sdk/README.md

 const txHash = await linkdropSDK.deployProxy({ signingKeyOrWallet, campaignId = 0 })
 ```
 This function will deploy a proxy contract for a given campaign id.

+⚠️ Don't forget to topup and approve tokens to precomputed proxy address before any links can be claimed from it.

 ### Generate link for ETH or ERC20